-- All the Other KMPs such as the company secretary or any other officer that may be prescribed under the statute from time to time; and - "Senior Management" of the Company defined in the clause 49 of the Listing Agreement with the Stock Exchanges i.e. personnel who are members of its core management team excluding the Board of Directors.
-Senior executives' one level below the Board shall be determined by the Human Resources Department of the Company in consultation with the Managing Director and/ or the Whole-time Director.
+- All the Other KMPs such as the company secretary or any other officer that may be prescribed under the statute from time to time; and - "Senior Management" of the Company personnel who are members of its core management team excluding the Board of Directors.
+Senior executives' one level below the Board shall be determined by the Human Resources Department of the Company in consultation with the Managing Director.